galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 Galaxy [@citesAsAuthority:10.1093/nar/gkac247] is a web-based analysis platform offering almost 10,000 different tools, which are developed in various GitHub repositories.
 Furthermore, the Galaxy community embraces granular implementation of software tools as sub-modules.
-In practice, this means that tool suites are separated into sets of Galaxy tools, also known as Galaxy wrappers, that contain functionality of a corresponding sub-component.
+In practice, this means that tool suites are separated into sets of Galaxy tools, also known as Galaxy wrappers, that contain the functionality of a corresponding sub-component.
 Some key examples of tool suites include [QIIME 2](https://bio.tools/qiime2) [@citesAsAuthority:Bolyen2019] and [OpenMS](https://bio.tools/openms) [@citesAsAuthority:rost2016openms], which translate to tens and even hundreds of Galaxy tools.
 While granularity supports the composability of tools into diverse purpose-specific workflows, this decentralised development and modular architecture can make it difficult for Galaxy users to find and use tools.
 It may also result in Galaxy tool-wrapper developers duplicating efforts by simultaneously wrapping the same software.